 - No problems with bandwidth — pieces of information are aggregated at different points instead of sending them together to one center via one channel.

 - Loss of connection is impossible — due to multiple interconnected channels.

 - High security — because data is processed by a huge number of nodes in a complex distributed system.

 - Improved user experience — instant responses and no downtimes satisfy users.

 - Power-efficiency — edge nodes run power-efficient protocols such as Bluetooth, Zigbee or Z-Wave.

 The technology doesn’t have any apparent disadvantages, but some shortcomings can be named:

-- Limited scalability (fog is not as scalable as cloud)
+- Limited scalability — fog is not as scalable as the cloud.

 Fog Computing vs. Cloud Computing: Key Differences

 Cloud vs. fog concepts are very similar to each other.
 But still, there is a difference between cloud and fog computing on some parameters.
 Here is a point-by-point comparison of fog computing and cloud computing: